-To apply, candidates should apply online through the University Graduate School — be sure select the Department of Biology, and check the box "MAT".
+To apply, candidates should apply online through the University Graduate School — be sure select the Department of Biology, and check the "MAT" box.
 Applicants for this program should have an A.B. or B.S. with a major in biological sciences from an accredited college, or the B.S. degree in Education with biology as a teaching specialty.
 Graduate Record Examination results, including both the aptitude tests and the advanced test in biology, should be submitted by all applicants wishing to be considered for admission.

-To obtain an MAT degree 36 graduate level credit hours are required.
+To obtain an MAT degree 36 graduate-level credit hours are required.
 A minimum of 25 hours must be in biological sciences, and the remaining 11 hours may include courses in education.
 For the 25 credit hours in biology, courses at the 300 and 400 level may be taken if they are listed in the Graduate School Bulletin.
 All courses to be used for the MAT program must be approved by the Program Adviser.
-The current Program Adviser is Professor Armin Moczek.
+The current Program Adviser is Associate Professor Alan Bender.
 An effort will be made to balance course background in ecology, evolution, behavior, as well as molecular, cellular, and microbial biology.
 If the candidate is not already certified at the time of admission, care must be taken to include all courses (biology and education) which will be required for provisional certification.
 There are no required courses in education beyond those needed for certification.
 The MAT candidate who already has a provisional teacher's certificate at admission may wish to include in the elective hours the necessary education courses for conversion to a professional certificate.
 For information regarding transfer of graduate credit from other institutions, consult the current Graduate School Bulletin.